cockroachlabs/connect-to-serverless/typescript/node-postgres/README.md

-# Connection to CockroachDB Serverless using TypeScript and Node-Postgres (pg)
+# Connect to CockroachDB Serverless using TypeScript and Node-Postgres (pg)

 ## How to Run this Code